mouhcine03/mouhcine03/README.md

 ###

-<p align="left">📚 I'm currently in 5th-year student in Software Engineering and Mobile Development<br>✨ Passionate about full-stack development, AI, and Big Data<br>🎯 Goals: Be Proficient in full-stack development, particularly with Spring and Angular</p>
+<p align="left">📚 I'm currently in 5th-year student in Software Engineering and Mobile Development<br>✨ Passionate about full-stack development<br>🎯 Goals: Be Proficient in full-stack development, particularly with Spring and Angular</p>

 ###